antonis-manaras/802.11/README.md

 ### How to run the tool
 cd dad

 Run: python dad.py

+### Dependencies
+pip install pyshark

+requires Wireshark and tshark (wireshark for terminal) to be installed in the system

 ### Notes
 As of now it only reads files from /data